ArgonDesign/alogic/doc/control.md

     h = false; // V Cycle 2 ends if 'h' was true - Iterate once for this example }

-  d.write();   // | Cycle 3 if 'while' loop was entered, otherwise Cycle 2
+  d.write(a);  // | Cycle 3 if 'while' loop was entered, otherwise Cycle 2
   e--;         // | Cycle 3 if 'while' loop was entered, otherwise Cycle 2
   goto foo;    // V Cycle 3 ends if 'while' loop was entered, otherwise Cycle 2 ends }